supplychainproject/supplychainproject.github.io/README.md

 # Supply Chain Project
-The Supply Chain Project is an open source community providing standards and tools for managing products and services across supply chains.
-The goal is to allow participants to produce and consume quality (timely, reliable, tamper-free, authentic, secure, certified and licensed) products and services.
+The Supply Chain Project is an open source community providing standards and tools for managing products across supply chains.
+The goal is to allow participants to produce and consume products that are timely, reliable, tamper-free, authentic, secure, certified and licensed.

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)